laertisv/Higher_Tau_Nakayama/README.md

 This project provides an interactive tool to visualize the higher τ-tilting theory of linear Nakayama algebras with homogeneous relations based on the results of the article [τ_d-tilting theory for linear Nakayama algebras](https://arxiv.org/abs/2410.19505).

 ## Features:
-- Construction of τ_d-rigid pairs, with an easy way to check if they are strongly maximal.
+- Construction of τ_d-rigid pairs, with an easy way to check if they are summand maximal.
-- Mutation of strongly maximal τ_d-rigid pairs.
+- Mutation of summand maximal τ_d-rigid pairs.
 - Construction of d-torsion classes.

 ## Getting Started